-I offer a person centred counselling service in the Merseyside area.
 I can help you gain clarity and insight into how you think and feel and help you to understand, heal, grow and be kinder to yourself.
 Let go of old habits, feel better and live life more fully.

 I walk with you with warmth, care and at your pace.